 Every story begins when a creative decides to sit down, pour their heart out, and dream.

 Here at Verge of Verse, we’re all creatives.
 Most of us are writers, some of us are editors, some are photographers, and some are illustrators.
 Others dabble in a variety of other art forms and mediums.
 Deep down, we’re all dreamers.
-We have ideas that we want to express, untold stories that we want to tell, and artistic designs and creations that we want to share with the world through curated articles and media published in our digital magazine.
+We have ideas that we want to express, untold stories that we want to tell, and artistic designs and creations that we want to share with the world through curated articles and other forms of multimedia published in our digital magazine.

-Our team is on a mission: to craft a welcoming space where fellow creatives can exchange experiences, learn from each other about their fields and their crafts, grow their knowledge, discover new inspiring outlets, cultivate their creativity, and become more connected with each other and with readers.
+Our team is on a mission: to craft a welcoming space where fellow creatives can exchange experiences, learn from each other about their fields and their crafts, grow their knowledge, discover new inspiring outlets, cultivate their creativity, and become more connected with each other and with new audiences.